MRINALPRAKASHFSD/MINI_PROJECT_PARADIGM_SHIFT/backend/Ishaanparashar.md

 The backend must therefore maintain dual authentication flows without creating vulnerabilities or compromising the user experience on either side.
-Versioning becomes a nightmare because web updates are instantaneous, whereas mobile
+Versioning becomes a nightmare because web updates are instantaneous, whereas mobile apps suffer from "version fragmentation" where users may not update for months.